When someone comes to me for one to one business coaching, I ask this one question to cut through to the real issues

-It helps to have at least a vague plan in place of when you want to leave, so you can structure the business now to fit in with this.
-Again, you can change your mind later, as long as you’ve thought this through now and not excluded any possible options through your actions now.
+It helps to have a plan in place of when you want to leave, so you can structure the business now to fit in with this.
+Again, you can change your mind later as long as you’ve thought this through now and not excluded any possible options.

 How big do you want to grow?

-Some people are delighted to be the only person in their business, or maybe to have a part-time person to help with the admin.
+Some people are delighted to be the only person in their business or maybe to have a part-time virtual assistant.
 That’s still a great model; there’s no rule at all that you have to grow a Richard Branson sized empire.

 Others plan a cosy company of 12 staff.
 I call this a cosy company because 12 people is an optimum size for a team.
 When you have 12 people, either all in an office together, or as a virtual team, you can all communicate with one another and back each other up.
 You still need systems and processes at that size, but this number works harmoniously.

-And of course, you might want to do something world-shaking and want to scale up to 30 or 50 people in the next three years.
+And of course, you might want to do something world-shaking and want to scale up dramatically in the next three years.